Patrick Dennis

 "I write in the first person, but it is all fictional.
 The public assumes that what seems fictional is fact; so the way for me to be inventive is to seem factual but be fictional."
-All of Dennis's novels employ to some degree the traditional comic devices of masks, subterfuge and deception.
+All of Tanner's novels employ to some degree the traditional comic devices of masks, subterfuge and deception.

 Early life

-Dennis was born Edward Everett Tanner III in Chicago, Illinois to Edward Everett Tanner II and Florence (née Thacker) Tanner, and grew up in Evanston, Illinois.
+Edward Everett Tanner III was born in Chicago, Illinois to Edward Everett Tanner II and Florence (née Thacker) Tanner, and grew up in Evanston, Illinois.
 He had one sister, Barbara, later Mrs. Hastings.
 His father nicknamed him Pat before he was born after the Irish heavyweight boxer Pat Sweeney, "a dirty fighter known for kicking his opponents."
 When he was old enough to say so, he let it be known that he liked Pat better than Edward, and so Pat he became.
 He attended Evanston Township High School, where he was popular and excelled in writing and theater.

 Career

 In 1942, he joined the American Field Service, working as an ambulance driver in North Africa and the Middle East.

+He worked as an administrative assistant for Eileen J. Garrett and he told her Auntie Mame was based in part on her, according to her granddaughter.

 The first edition of Auntie Mame spent 112 weeks on the bestseller list, selling more than 2 million copies in five languages.
 The manuscript was turned down by 15 publishers before being accepted by the Vanguard Press.
-Dennis and a friend marketed the book to the booksellers.
 At the height of its popularity, it was selling more than 1,000 copies per day; throughout 1955 and 1956, it sold between 1,000 and 5,000 per week.
-In 1956, with Auntie Mame, The Loving Couple: His (and Her) Story, and Guestward Ho!, Dennis became the first writer to have three books on the New York Times bestseller list at the same time.
+In 1956, with Auntie Mame, The Loving Couple: His (and Her) Story, and Guestward Ho!, Tanner became the first writer to have three books on the New York Times bestseller list at the same time.

-Working with longtime friend, actor and photographer Cris Alexander, Dennis created two parody memoirs, complete with elaborate photographs.
+Working with longtime friend, actor and photographer Cris Alexander, Tanner created two parody memoirs, complete with elaborate photographs.
 The first, titled Little Me, recounts the escapades through life and love of glamour girl Belle Poitrine "as told to Patrick Dennis."
-His wife, Louise, appeared as Pixie Portnoy in the book's photographic illustrations, which included their children and an employee as well.
+His wife, Louise, appeared as Pixie Portnoy in the book's photographic illustrations, which included their children, their friends, and their housekeeper as well.
 The second "bio," titled First Lady (1964), is the life story of Martha Dinwiddie Butterfield, oblivious wife of a robber baron who "stole" the U.S. presidency for 30 days at the turn of the century.

 Personal life

-On December 30, 1948, Dennis married Louise Stickney, with whom he had two children.
+On December 30, 1948, Tanner married Louise Stickney, with whom he had two children.
 He led a double life as a conventional husband and father, and as a bisexual in later life, becoming a well-known participant in Greenwich Village's gay scene.